vangalamaheshh/mahesh.github.io/_posts/2022-01-24-rustacean.markdown

 <h1><a href="https://doc.rust-lang.org/std/collections/struct.HashMap.html" target="_blank">Hash Maps</a></h1> ```(a.k.a Associative Arrays or Dictionaries)```

 Hashes get stored on heap.
-Hashes are homogenous in nature.
+Hashes are homogeneous in nature.

 {% highlight rust %}
 use std::collections::HashMap;